matejklemen/got-link-prediction/README.md

 - a *social network* - nodes are characters and are connected if they appear closely in the books (used as auxiliary data; obtained from https://github.com/melaniewalsh/sample-social-network-datasets/).

+The paper and slides with a quick description of the problem and solutions are available in the root of the project in PDF format.

 ## Running the code
 First, make sure that you have installed the packages inside `requirements.txt`.
 One way to do this is with the following command.